Fees and terms

 Rules, Refunds, Warranties or Guaranties

 Unless the project is very extensive, we may need one or more additional weeks to complete the “Project Proposal”.
-If we both agree to continue with the production in more than one week, you will be billed at the same rate minus a one-time discount of 10%, after the first week; otherwise, all works completed to the end of the 5th day of work will be delivered and understood as completed.
+If we both agree to continue with the production in more than one week, you will be billed at the same rate minus a one-time discount of 10% after the first week; otherwise, all works completed to the end of the 5th day of work will be delivered and understood as “job completed”.

 Contracted works must be paid in advance

-Your involvement and/or availability during the production of the “Project Proposal” as well as during the development time itself is mandatory.
+Your involvement and/or availability during the production of the “Project Proposal” as well as during the development time itself “is mandatory”.
 If you are not able to participate, you must designate a person responsible on your behalf.
-Not being able to participate during the development time, it does not constitute an understanding to postpone or extend the “end-date” contracted, which it will conclude at the end of the 5th day of each contracted week.
+Not being able to participate during the development time, it does not constitute an understanding to postpone or extend the “end-date” or “delivery date” contracted, which it will conclude at the end of the 5th day of each contracted week.

 Example of weeks contracted: MON-FRI, TUE-MON, WEN-TUE, THR-WEN, or FRI-THR.